alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 from which $\theta$ is drawn to be roughly similar to the one I set for the prior on $\theta$ above, I will use this for the mean of my lognormal prior, and set unit variance for simplicity.
-The rest of the model is the same as above, except each individual vote update is treated separately.
+The rest of the model is the same as above, except each individual vote update is modelled and fit separately in order to estimate the *distribution* from which the vote probability is drawn, rather than the vote probability itself.

-Adding this additional layer of complexity means that we unfortunately can no longer compute our results analytically.
-Instead, we resort to Markov Chain Monte Carlo sampling, which is a method of simultaneously drawing samples from the posterior distribution of all of the parameters of the model.
-MCMC sampling is frequently implemented in what is known as a probabilistic programming language, where the language explicitly treats all variables as probability distributions from which it must sample.
+Finally, we need to explicitly model the likelihood.
+When you flip a fair coin a number of times, the distribution of outcomes follows a binomial distribution.
+Thus, we can use a binomial likelihood to model the range of vote probabilites that might be consistent with the votes that were cast.
+This can be computed analytically, and most probabilistic programming languages have built-in capacity for computing likelihoods of this type.
+This is done by setting this particular variable to have a known value, which indicates that this variable is used to compute the likelihood.
+In our particular case, this likelihood will be a vector of a series of trials, each with a different value of the vote probability.

+Thus, we can now write down a model in a probabilistic programming language in order to draw samples from the posterior.
 There are a number of popular lanaguages for this -- here I use PyMC3 to implement my model.
+PyMC3 can easily handle all of the features we specified above (hierarchical structure, and a vector representation of the binomial likelihood), which is written out in the function below:

 ```
 import pymc3

+import logging
+logger = logging.getLogger("pymc3")
+logger.propagate = False
+logger.setLevel(logging.ERROR)

-def estimate_theta_hierarchical(state, timestamp=None):
+def extract_n_k_trials(state, timestamp=None):
-    "estimate theta for the vote probability distribution using a hierarchical model and MCMC sampling"
+    """
+    Convert vote data into a series of bernoulli trials.
+If no
+    data is valid, then return a list of a single zero for each.

+    Returns two lists of positive integers for the total number
+    of votes (n) and the votes for Biden (k)
+    """

     df = load_data(state, timestamp)

+    # convert raw vote counts into a series of trials (n, k),
+    # where n is the total number of votes and k is the number
+    # of votes for Biden

     n = np.diff(-df["biden_votes"]) + np.diff(-df["trump_votes"])
     k = np.diff(-df["biden_votes"])

+    # throw out sets that don't make any sense; if none remain then use (0,0)

     keep = (n > 0)*(k >= 0)*(k <= n)
     n = n[keep]
     k = k[keep]

+    if len(n) == 0:
+       n = [0]
+       k = [0]

+    return n, k

+def estimate_theta_hierarchical(state, timestamp=None):
+    "estimate theta for the vote probability distribution using a hierarchical model and MCMC sampling"

+    n, k = extract_n_k_trials(state, timestamp)

+    # build model and draw MCMC samples

     with pymc3.Model() as model:
         a = pymc3.Lognormal("a", mu=np.log(8.), sd=1.)
         b = pymc3.Lognormal("b", mu=np.log(4.), sd=1.)
         theta = pymc3.Beta("theta", alpha=a, beta=b, shape=len(n))
         obs = pymc3.Binomial("obs", p=theta, n=n, observed=k, shape=len(n))
-        trace = pymc3.sample(1000)
+        trace = pymc3.sample(1000, progressbar=False)

+    # convert posterior samples of a and b into samples from the
+    # vote probability

     theta = []

     for (aval, bval) in zip(trace["a"], trace["b"]):
-    	theta.append(beta.rvs(size=10, a=aval, b=bval)
+        theta.append(beta.rvs(size=10, a=aval, b=bval))

     return np.array(theta).flatten()